ZAPentaleri/nextsweep/README.md

-# NextSweep &mdash; SuiteScript Shorthand
+# NextSweep &mdash; SuiteScript Shorthand and Utilities

 Shorthand and helper methods to reduce SuiteScript boilerplate.